ThinkUpLLC/ThinkUp/tests/README.md

 All code submitted to the repository should have corresponding tests that pass.
 Here's how to run and write tests.

+# WARNING

+**Do *not* run tests on your live ThinkUp database.** If you run tests without properly configuring a separate database, you will DESTROY ALL DATA IN YOUR THINKUP INSTANCE.
+That would be so sad!

 ## Running Tests

 First, configure your test environment.
 Copy `tests/config.tests.sample.inc.php` to `tests/config.tests.inc.php` and